 Boneset, Common Boneset, American Boneset, Thoroughwort, Feverwort, Agueweed, Indian Sage

-Plants of the World Online lists 61 accepted species in the Eupatorium genus (as of 10-20-21 when this page was last updated).
-It is a member of the plant family Asteraceae with 1,677 genera.
-Those numbers could change as updates are made by POWO.
-The number of genera changes with this family quite often, up and down.
+As of 11-26-22 when this page was last updated, Plants of the World Online lists 63 accepted species in the Eupatorium genus.
+It is a member of the plant family Asteraceae with 1,689 genera.
+Those numbers could change as updates are made on POWO.
+The number of genera in this family fluctuates quite often.

-The distribution map above of Eupatorium perfoliatum from Plants of the World Online show where the species is native in North America.
+The distribution map above of Eupatorium perfoliatum from Plants of the World Online show where the species is native to North America.
 The map on the USDA Plants Database is the same.
-The species could be more widespread but not reported.
-This species may have a wider range than what the maps show

 The map on iNaturalist shows where members have made observations.
 Anyone can join and it is a great website to confirm and share your observations.
 The maps on iNaturalist are continually updated as members post new observations.